 If your television is too far away from the wireless router, you will experience a weak connection.
 If your router is in a different part of the house and your TV is not connecting to Wi-Fi, it might be because it doesn’t get the right signals.

 Reason 3: Weak Wireless Signal

-If the wireless signal is weak in your home or if there are too many walls between your router and TV, then you will need to move your router to a different place.
+If the wireless signal is weak in your home or there are too many walls between your router and TV, you will need to move your router to a different place.
 This is because weak signals will not work with the TV.

 Reason 4: A Problem with the TV’s Hardware